 Patients can share the public key with healthcare organizations.
 Data remains non-identifiable to healthcare providers without the private key.

-There is no need for storing data in multiple databases while using Blockchain for Healthcare & Life Sciences, hence, enabling the simplified approach to access the public health information.
+There is no need for storing data in multiple databases while using Blockchain for Healthcare & Life Sciences, hence, enabling the simplified approach to accessing public health information.
 Healthcare records can be shared across multiple nodes using the blockchain for healthcare.

-Immutable and secure ledger eventually reduce complexities and bring transparency.
+An immutable and secure ledger eventually reduces complexities and brings transparency.
 Everyone in the healthcare network can harness Blockchain for Healthcare & Life Sciences so that the data could access transparently as per the data ownership.